1,047 related texts · 1 related myths · Page 3 of 22

 The Torah, in Devarim (Deuteronomy), has something to say about this very situation.
 Specifically, it deals with finding a lost animal.
 But it goes way deeper than just "finders ke...

-We all know the right thing to do, but the Torah, in its infinite wisdom, dives into the nitty-gritty details.
+The familiar version gives us the right thing to do, but the Torah, in its infinite wisdom, dives into the nitty-gritty details.
 It’s not enough to just say, "Return it!"
-We need to understand the h...
+We need t...

 It might sound dry, but hidden within the laws about seeds and vineyards, we find surprising insights into how our ancestors understood intention, nature, and the very act of creat...